 Who receives the Pupil Premium?
 Pupil Premium is allocated to pupils in school year groups from Reception to Year 11 from low income families who are registered for FSM, or who have been registered for FSM at any point in the last six years (known as ‘Ever 6’), together with children that have been in care continuously for 6 months or more.Rates for eligible pupils The PPG per pupil for 2019 to 2020 is as follows:

 - Pupils in Year groups Reception to Yr 11 ‘Ever 6’ £1320

 - Looked-after children (LAC) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority £1900

-• have left care in England and Wales through adoption, a special guardianship order, a child arrangements order, or a residence order.
+- Children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order, or a residence order £1900

 This is significant additional money for schools to spend on supporting disadvantaged pupils and schools are very keen to ensure that all eligible pupils are ‘signed up’.
 Grants are based on those pupils included in the January schools’ census.

 How can parents access this support for the benefit of their child?